thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 ##### Device connect & disconnect requests

-Thingsboard allows to send RPC commands and notifications about device attribute updates to the device.
+Thingsboard allows sending RPC commands and notifications about device attribute updates to the device.
-But in order to send them, platform needs to know if the target device is connected and what gateway or session is used to connect device at the moment.
+But in order to send them, the platform needs to know if the target device is connected and what gateway or session is used to connect the device at the moment.
 If your device is constantly sending telemetry data - Thingsboard already knows how to push notifications.
 If your device just connects to MQTT broker and waits for commands/updates, you need to send a message to the Gateway and inform that device is connected to the broker.

-The "**connectRequests**" and "**disconnectRequests**" allows to convert MQTT messages to corresponding events that will be delivered to Thingsboard through the Gateway.
+The "**connectRequests**" and "**disconnectRequests**" allows converting MQTT messages to corresponding events that will be delivered to Thingsboard through the Gateway.
 For example:

 ```json